Last updated on September 1st, 2024 at 06:16 pm

 They can deposit the funds into your bank or they can do electronic funds transfer through their bill pay.
 Set your terms for repayment that include a late fee after e.g. 10 days.
 Have the escrow office explain clearly to the buyer that the funds are due on the 1st of the month and not the 10th.
 Any foreclosure will follow state laws.

-Pretend that you are renting the property to the buyer because the actions you need to take are similar to that of a landlord.
+Pretend that you are renting the property to the buyer because the actions you need to take are similar to those of a landlord.
 This includes a periodic drive-by to ensure that the property is not losing value through bad decisions made by the buyer e.g. not watering the yard.
 If you have to repossess the property, you do not want to spend thousands fixing it for resale.
 Send the buyer an annual report and 1099-Misc (or have your loan servicer do it for you).

 I mention using a loan servicer to collect the monthly payments and pay the taxes and insurance.
 This is a great idea, try to be as isolated from the deal as possible. this way when the buyer runs into issues with payments etc., they can call the loan servicer.

 Many people do not want to be landlords because they get calls from tenants about problems e.g. the washing machine is broken or their funds are short this month and ……… You do not need to deal with this.
-In the transaction that I have been describing above, the escrow agency agreed to manage the funds for a few dollars each month and a once-a-year payment of about $100.
+In the transaction that I have described above, the escrow agency agreed to manage the funds for a few dollars each month and a once-a-year payment of about $100.
 This allows you to relax and not worry about the issues.

 Keep accurate records of escrow funds and income

 If you use a third party to collect, do not expect to receive your money on the first day of the month.
 It is common practice for disbursements to be made on or about the 25th of the month.
-The servicer needs time to insure checks clear the bank before they issue funds to you.
+The servicer needs time to ensure checks clear the bank before they issue funds to you.
 This brings me to the issue of taxes.
 As a side note, some servicers report to credit agencies which is a plus for the buyer that their mortgage payments can show current on their credit report.

 If you collect the mortgage payment each month, you should separate the escrow funds from the total payment and tuck them away in a savings account.
 Go to your amortization table and determine for that month how much of the money you have received is from the principal and how much is from interest.
 You will be liable for income taxes on the interest portion of the payment.